Schuemi/fMSX-go/README.md

 Many games work very well, some crack the sound, some run too slowly.
 The problem is to run both games in exactly the same state.
 I've tried to get the best out of the hardware, maybe I'll find ways to optimize it, but I think it's going very well already.
 And it's a lot of fun.

 You can't have two Multiplayer games with 4 devises at the same place yet.
 They're gonna bother each other, because there are no "Multiplayer rooms" yet.

+# Next:

+The next things I'm planning are:

+- Bugfix, bugfix, bugfix.
+No new functions the nex releases.

 When it cracks in a game: just turn off the sound.